morganjroberts/open-UST/docs/pzt-element-preparation.md

 In this section, these characteristics are measured and recorded.
 This information is important for several reasons:

 * Defect classifications will be used later to select which elements should be used for the transducer modules.
-* The distribution of element widths and thicknesses is needed for calibrating the slot widths and depths in the matching layer deposition mould.
+* The element widths are needed for calibrating the slot widths in the matching layer deposition mould, and the PZT alignment mould.
 * If the unmatched and matched PZT element thicknesses are measured, these can be used to estimate the matching layer thicknesses (this data can be useful when interpretting inter-element variations in acoustic performance).

 ## Manufacture and Load the PZT Element Tray